Spelling Reform 1: Phonetic A and B

-In Spelling Reform: A New Approach (1969), Lindgren also published two lesser-known phonetic writing systems for English alongside SR1.
-They are more advanced than SR1 as they completely revolutionise English orthography instead of only standardising //ɛ//.
-Lindgren bases these two reforms on New Spelling by Walter Ripman and William Archer.
-The following excerpt is from Shakespeare's play The Merchant of Venice, which Lindgren uses to demonstrate Phonetic A and B.If you prick us, do we not bleed?
+In Spelling Reform: A New Approach, Lindgren also published two lesser-known phonetic writing systems for English alongside SR1.
+They are more advanced than SR1 as they revolutionise English orthography instead of only standardising the short e vowel sound.
+Lindgren based the two reforms on New Spelling by Walter Ripman and William Archer.
+The following excerpt is from William Shakespeare's play The Merchant of Venice, which Lindgren used to demonstrate Phonetic A and B.

+If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?
 If we are like you in the rest, we will resemble you in that.
 If a Jew wrong a Christian, what is his humility?
 Revenge.
 If a Christian wrong a Jew, what should his sufferance be by Christian example?
+Why, revenge.

-Why, revenge.The examples of Phonetic A and B used below are directly from Spelling Reform: A New Approach (1969).
+The examples of Phonetic A and B used below are directly from Spelling Reform: A New Approach.

 Phonetic A

 Phonetic A introduces no new letters or diacritics.
-It simplifies English's vowels so they are consistent and match other languages like Italian and German.
-Lindgren repurposes the apostrophe to represent schwa, arguing this will simplify confusing suffixes, such as ⟨-able⟩, ⟨-ible⟩, ⟨-er⟩, ⟨-or⟩, ⟨-ar⟩, ⟨-ence⟩, and ⟨-ance⟩, and will also help indicate stress, such as purf'kt vs. p'rfekt.
-Double letters are removed.
+It simplifies English's vowels so that they are consistent and match other languages such as Italian and German.
+Lindgren repurposed the apostrophe to represent the schwa, arguing this would simplify confusable suffixes such as -able and -ible; -er, -or and -ar; and -ence and -ance, and would also help indicate stress such as purf'kt vs. p'rfekt.
+It reduces doubled letters to single letters.